 I started minimalist fashion challenge Project 333 for a few reasons, and one of them was to determine what enough meant to me.
 I didn’t know and was shocked (and delighted) to discover that in many cases, one was enough.
-I only need one pair of sunglasses, one purse, one pair of jeans and one winter jacket.
+I only need one pair of sunglasses, one purse, one pair of jeans, one winter jacket and one piece of my favorite jewelry.
 This is a start contrast to my former collections of those items.

 One suits my needs, and when there is only one, I take better care of it and appreciate it more.
 Not to mention that I have no decisions to make in terms of which one to use on a day-to-day basis.
 I simply use the one I have.
-I’ve applied my “one is enough” philosophy to other objects too.
-It doesn’t work for everything, like pens and teaspoons—for some reason, I require more of these two things.
+Of course, I need more than one of other items, like underwear, socks, loungewear and sleepwear.

 I’ll never tell you what to include in your capsule wardrobe but I highly recommend that you exclude the following, because seriously … enough is enough.

 Enough is enough when it comes to these 5 things

 1. Let go of perfectionism when getting started with Project 333.

 You might not get your capsule wardrobe right the first time around, and chances are, at the end of three months, you’ll see everything differently.
 You won’t include the perfect sweaters, t-shirt, scarf or bracelet because perfect just doesn’t exist.
 Don’t worry about doing it right.
 This is a challenge, an experiment.
 And in three months, you can do it all over again.

 2. There is no room for comparison in this fashion challenge.